shakfu/py-js/README.md

-# minimal py for max
+# py: minimal python3 object for max

 An attempt to make a simple (and extensible) max external for python3